Uniswap/docs/docs/sdk/web3-react/guides/01-connect-wallet.md

 ```

 To disconnect, all we need to do is to call the `tryDeactivateConnector` and pass in it the injected connector we created before.
-We then call the `onDeactivate` callback, which removes the injected connector as the currently active connector.
+We then call the `onDeactivate` callback, which removes the injected connector as the currently active connector from our application's state.

 `tryDeactivateConnector` receives the connector that we want to deactivate, and attempts to call `deactivate` on it.
 If this succeeds, it resets the connector's state by calling `resetState` and returns **null**: